 Roll bottom pastry and fit into a 9 inch pie plate.
 Let excess drape over the edge of plate.

 Peel, core and slice apples and put into pie plate, arranging evenly.
 Sprinkle apples with cinnamon, to taste.

-Mix agave nectar and flour together.
+Mix honey and flour together.
 Pour evenly over apples.
 Roll out top pastry, dampen edges with water and place top pastry covering apples.
 Press and crimp edges together, then cut off excess pastry.
 Cut several slits in the top to allow steam to escape.

 Bake in 350 F oven until apples are tender, about 45 minutes.
 Serves 6-8.